QubitPi/Ostwind/docs/docs/filestores/index.md

 Multiple Stores
 ---------------

-A common pattern in Athena is the need to support multiple file stores.
+A common pattern in Ostwind is the need to support multiple file stores.
 Typically, one file store manages most files, but some others may require a different object storage backend or have other needs to specialize the behavior of the store.
-The multiplex store in Athena manages multiple stores - delegating calls to the appropriate store which is responsible for a particular file.
+The multiplex store in Ostwind manages multiple stores - delegating calls to the appropriate store which is responsible for a particular file.

 This is a [feature](https://trello.com/c/bHwNl4sk) yet to be offered soon.